PapaFreddie/Gallery/README.md

 ## Features

-- User can see pictures categories
+- User can see image categories

 - User can add new category of their choice

-- User can add pictures of their choice
+- User can add images of their choice

 - User can view picture details

+- User can save image

+- User can open image url on different tab

 ## Technologies used